Local churches (affiliation)

 The local churches are a Christian group which was started in China in the 1920s and have spread globally.
-The basic organizing principle of the local churches is that there should be only one Christian church in each city, a principle that was first articulated by Watchman Nee in a 1926 exposition of the seven churches in Asia in Revelation 1:11.
+The basic organizing principle of the local churches is that there should be only one Christian church in each city, a principle that was first articulated by Watchman Nee (Ni Tuosheng) in a 1926 exposition of the seven churches in Asia in Revelation 1:11.
 The local churches do not take a name, but some outsiders referred to the group as the "Little Flock" as they sang from a hymnal entitled Hymns for the Little Flock.

-From early on, members of this group emphasized alleged personal experiences of Christ and the establishment of a pattern of church practice according to a selective interpretation of the New Testament.
+From early on, members of this group emphasized alleged personal experiences of Christ and the establishment of a pattern of church practice according to the examples [e.g. church in Jerusalem] found in the New Testament.
 Though assemblies identifying as "local churches" can be found worldwide, there are no definitive statistics available on membership, partly because the largest number of members are in China.
 Estimates range from 500,000 to 2,000,000 members worldwide.

 History

 Origins

-The development of the local churches can be traced to the conversion of Watchman Nee in Fuzhou, China.
+During the May Fourth Movement, Chinese intellectuals and students criticized Christianity for its associations with Western imperialism.
+Responding to these perspectives, some Chinese Protestant leaders began indigenous church movements seeking to establish Protestant churches in China that were independent of foreign finances, control, or leadership.
+The Local Church movement arose in this post-May Fourth context.

 Nee began to meet outside of denominations with a small group of believers in 1922.
 At an early age, Nee committed his life to Christian ministry and began to publish his works on the Christian faith and on church practice after moving to Shanghai in 1927.

 Nee appreciated the teachings of the Plymouth Brethren, especially John Nelson Darby, and many of Nee's teachings, including not taking a name, plural eldership, disavowal of a clergy-laity distinction, and worship centered around the Lord's Supper, mirror that source.
 From 1930 to 1935, there was communication internationally between the local churches and the branch of the Plymouth Brethren Christian Church associated with James Taylor, Sr. The Taylor group of Exclusive Brethren saw the churches in China as a parallel work of God.
 However, Nee and other Chinese leaders disagreed with their prohibition of celebrating The Lord's Supper with Christians outside of their own meetings.
 Matters came to a head when Exclusive Brethren leaders discovered that Nee had broken bread with non-Brethren Christians, including T. Austin-Sparks in London and Thornton Stearns in Hartford, during a 1933 visit to the United Kingdom and North America.
 After a series of letters exchanged between leaders in New York, London, and Shanghai over a two-year period, on 31 August 1935, the Exclusive Brethren in London wrote to Shanghai terminating their fellowship.